hootsuite/backup53/README.md

 #Purpose

-DNS is just sort of important, it's the glue that resolves names to addresses.
-Ensuring the integrity of it and the ability to backup and restore it is critical for organizations that do not have a secondary provider.
+DNS is just sort of important as it's the glue that resolves names to IP addresses.
+Ensuring the integrity of DNS and the ability to backup and restore it is critical for organizations that do not have a secondary DNS provider.
 Since Amazon does not provide a tool to backup and restore your hosted zones this tool allows you to backup and dynamically restore them; persisting nameserver glue records between zones.
 It is still early in testing and a recovery from a total DNS record/zone loss still requres a few manual steps (pointing root level domain registrar records at new nameservers, etc.) but it is a step in the right direction.

 #Features